AfiVill/Temperature-modeling/README.md

   scaling is trivial.

 ## 7. What is intentionally *not* in this repository

-To respect confidentiality obligations, the following are withheld:

 - Application and analysis **source code**.
 - **Product parameters** — element ratings, cavity geometry, sensor